 The Braybrook Sporting Club centres on Aussie rules football and has been in operation for almost 150 years.
 The club aims to provide a variety of programs for the community, with a focus on equality, fair play, teamwork in a safe and supportive environment.

-Enterprise Maribyrnong Awards - New and Emerging Business Award
+Enterprise Maribyrnong Award for New and Emerging Business, Hear Us Roar

 Ecopact Groceries is a small-scale grocery store based in Footscray.
-Its purpose is to provide customers with a more sustainable and affordable bulk alternative to standard grocery items.
+Its purpose is to provide customers with a more sustainable bulk alternative to standard grocery items by reducing the amount of waste going to landfill.
 They stock a wide variety of products including nuts, fruit, dairy, meat, grains, laundry and cleaning products, toiletries and much more.
 They also provide biodegradable, reusable and recycled packaging options for bulk items and encourage customers to bring their own containers.